wiredimpact/wired-impact-volunteer-management/README.txt

 = How do I remove a volunteer from a specific opportunity? =

-If a volunteer is no longer able to help out at a specific opportunity, you can remove them from the signup list.
+If a volunteer is no longer able to help out with a specific opportunity, you can remove them from the signup list.

 1. Click “Opportunities” from the Volunteer Management menu
 1. Find the opportunity you need to remove the volunteer from